shujanislam/shujanislam/README.md

 ### 🚀 Full Stack Developer | OSS Explorer | System Design Enthusiast

 Hey!
-I'm Shujan Islam — a full stack web developer with a passion for building bold and blazing-fast applications.
+I'm Shujan Islam — a full stack web developer with a passion for building scalable and blazingly fast web apps.
 I talk to databases, servers, and browsers more fluently than I talk to people.
 With 4+ years of hands-on coding, I’ve built robust, real-world projects backed by PostgreSQL, Kafka, Redis, and styled with React & Next.js.
 You’ll usually find me buried in terminals or sketching out system designs with way too much coffee by my side ☕.

 ---